-MM8 Monitoring Indicator Target Data source indicators Percentage of appeals allowed for applications for Number of planning decisions, including appeals, allowing major development in the AONB on sites not allocated in the Plan Reduction in the percentage of appeals allowed N/A Planning permissions and appeals Policy P2: Green Belt MM9 Policy paragraphs (1) to (4) to be protected against inappropriational planning policy, the corrand Inappropriate development of demonstrated.
-Very special circle reason of inappropriateness, and they are consistent with the exect following criteria: The construction development, unless the building of this policy, the following define Extensions or alterations (3) The extension or alteration of a and above the size of the origination of the building of the size of the origination.
-The following as it extensions or alteration of a and above the size of the origination. briate development in accordance with instruction of new development will be will not be permitted unless very spec- umstances will not exist unless the po- id any other harm, is clearly outweighter re not considered to be inappropriate. eptions listed in national planning poli- on of new buildings in the Green Belt will gs fall within the list of exceptions iden- itions will apply to those exceptions: building provided that it would not res- al building. all mean either: disted on 1 July 1948; or considered inappropriate ial circumstances can be itential harm to the Green Belt by ed by other considerations.
-Proposals will be permitted where cy and, where relevant, also meet the will constitute inappropriate ntified by the NPPF.
-For the purpose
+Policy I P1: Surrey Hill s Area of Outstanding Nat ural Beauty MM8 Monitoring indicators Indicator Percentage of appeals a applications for Number decisions, including app allowing major developn AONB on sites not alloc Plan of planningappeals allowedeals,N/Anent in the Data source f Planning permissions and appeals Policy I P2: Green Belt MM9 Policy paragraphs (1) to (4) to be protected ag national planning particular and Inappropriate of demonstrated.
+Ver reason of inappropriate of development, or and comparison of development, unleged of this policy, the free Extensions or alteration (3) The extension or an and above the size (a) The "origina i the but Green Belt-will continue to be protected, as despainst inappropriate development in accordance policy, the construction of new development will development will not be permitted unless very ry special circumstances will not exist unless the priateness, and any other harm, is clearly outwork evelopment are not considered to be inappropriate with the exceptions listed in national planning the construction of new buildings in the Green ess the buildings fall within the list of exceptions following definitions will apply to those exceptions alteration of a building. e with the NPPF.
+In accordance with ill be considered inappropriate special circumstances can be he potential harm to the Green Belt by veighed by other considerations. riate.
+Proposals will be permitted where g policy and, where relevant, also meet the Belt will constitute inappropriate s identified by the NPPF.
+For the purpose ons:

 Replacement buildings (4) The replacement of a building, provided the new building: (a) would be in the same use, and (b) is not materially larger than the one it replaces, and (c) is sited on or close to the position of the existing building. (b) A new building will only constitute a "replacement" if it is sited on or in a position that substantially overlaps that of the original building, unless it can be clearly demonstrated that an alternative position would not increase the overall impact on the openness of the Green Belt.
-Limited infilling (c) "limited infilling" shall mean: Limited infilling within the identified settlement boundaries, as designated on the Policies Map, of the following villages.
+Limited infilling (c) "limited infilling" shall mean: i.
+Limited infilling within the identified settlement boundaries, as designated on the Policies Map, of the following villages.
 Limited infilling may also be appropriate outside the identified settlement boundaries where it can be demonstrated that the site should be considered to be within the village.
-Albury, Compton, East Clandon, East Horsley (south) , Gomshall, Holmbury St Mary, Peaslake, Pirbright, Puttenham, Ripley, Shere, West Clandon, and Worplesdon. ii.
+Albury, Compton, East Clandon, East Horsley (south) , Gomshall, Holmbury St Mary, Peaslake, Pirbright, Puttenham, Ripley, Shere, West Clandon, and Worplesdon.
 Limited infilling may also be appropriate outside the inset settlement boundaries, as designated on the Policies Map, of the following villages where it can be demonstrated that the site should be considered to be within the village.
 Ash Green, Chilworth, East Horsley, Effingham, Fairlands, Flexford, Jacobs Well, Normandy, Peasmarsh, Ripley, Send, Send Marsh/ Burnt Common, Shalford, West Horsley and Wood Street Village. iii.
-Limited infilling may also be appropriate either outside the inset or identified settlement boundaries, or and in the following villages, where it can be demonstrated that the site should be is as a matter of fact considered to be within the village: Artington, Eashing, Farley Green, Fox Corner, Hurtmore, Ockham, Seale, Shackleford, The Sands, Wanborough and Wisley.
+Limited infilling may also be appropriate either outside the inset or identified settlement boundaries, orand in the following villages, where it can be demonstrated that the site should be is as a matter of fact considered to be within the village: Artington, Eashing, Farley Green, Fox Corner, Hurtmore, Ockham, Seale, Shackleford, The Sands, Wanborough and Wisley.